 Holiday honors U.S. veterans

-Today is officially the date Americans celebrate Veterans Day.
+Monday we Americans celebrate Veterans Day.

 The first “Veterans Day Proclamation” was issued on June 1, 1954, by a man who knew the horrors of war, the demands of a peacetime military and had carried the responsibility of sending young Americans to their deaths.